Matthew Rushin released from prison after Northam's conditional pardon

-A former ODU student who was convicted on charges stemming from a head-on crash in Virginia Beach was released Monday after his sentence was commuted by Governor Northam.
+VIRGINIA BEACH, Va. — A former ODU student who was convicted on charges stemming from a head-on crash in Virginia Beach was released Monday after his sentence was commuted by Governor Ralph Northam.

 Matthew Rushin, 22, was freed from prison Monday morning after spending part of a 10-year sentence behind bars for a crash in 2019 that severely injured a 77-year-old man.